Cecil Kirby: Informant

-Commisso then gave Kirby the task of murdering a rival mobster Paul Volpe, and his driver-bodyguard, Pietro Scarcella for him for $20,000.
-Like the Commisso brothers, Volpe was active in extortion in the construction industry in the greater Toronto area.
-Volpe, who had a well deserved reputation for being devious and treacherous, had involved the Commissos in a real estate deal and cheated them, causing the brothers to vow vengeance.
-Volpe had expanded his operations from southern Ontario to New Jersey, which had annoyed American Mafiosi, who saw him as an upstart Canadian who was unwilling to abide by the Mafia code, being all too willing to cheat his fellow Mafiosi.
-Finally, Volpe had courted publicity by appearing on documentaries by the Canadian Broadcasting Corporation (CBC) about the role of the Mafia in the Canadian economy, which had enraged his fellow Mafiosi who felt no Mafiosi should allowed himself to be interviewed even if it was to deny being a criminal, taking the view that any publicity was bad publicity.
+Commisso then gave Kirby the task of murdering Toronto-area Buffalo crime family caporegime Paul Volpe, and his driver-bodyguard, Pietro Scarcella in return for $20,000.
+Like the Commisso brothers, Volpe's crew was heavily active in extorting from construction companies throughout the greater Toronto area.
+Volpe, who also had a well deserved reputation for being treacherous, had invited the Commissos into a real estate deal and then cheated them, causing the brothers to vow vengeance.
+Volpe had also expanded his operations from southern Ontario to Atlantic City, New Jersey, which enraged both the Philadelphia crime family and the Five Families, who saw Volpe as a foreign upstart who was unwilling to obey the code of conduct and who was all too willing to rip off his fellow Made guys.
+Finally, Volpe had willingly appeared onscreen in multiple Canadian Broadcasting Corporation (CBC) documentaries about the alleged role of the Mafia and other organized crime within the Canadian economy, which further enraged old school Wiseguys who felt no Mafiosi be interviewed for television even if it was only to deny being a criminal, as all publicity was bad publicity.

-During a conversation on 31 March 1981, Commisso told Kirby that he needed the approval of an unnamed higher authority before he could give the orders to kill Volpe.
-When Kirby asked "What about Volpe?", Commisso replied: "I'm waiting for an answer, OK?"
-On 23 April 1981, Commisso told Kirby that Scarcella could not be killed until he received permission from the unnamed authority, but he had the approval to kill Volpe.
+During a conversation on 31 March 1981, Commisso told Kirby that he needed permission from an unnamed higher authority before he could issue concrete the orders to kill Volpe.
+When Kirby later asked "What about Volpe?", Commisso replied: "I'm waiting for an answer, OK?"
+On 23 April 1981, Commisso also told Kirby that Scarcella could not yet be killed without permission from the same unnamed authority, but that the Commissos had now been granted permission to kill Volpe.
 Commisso stated: "Ah, Scarcella, forget about it for now.
 Just don't worry about it for now", leading Kirby to ask "For how long?".
 Commisso replied: "A month, two months, we don't know yet.
 There's another guy".
 When Kirby asked "What the fuck is going on?", Commisso answered: "There's another guy I want you to take care of instead of him."